A list of free eBook sources for almost any portable device

 - Open Library

-Includes a lending library of 200,000 classic and "modern" books in BookReader, PDF and ePub formats (and Daisy for the print disabled).
+Includes about 3 million classic and "modern" books in BookReader, PDF and ePub formats (and Daisy for the print disabled).
 The classic collection offers even more formats.
 Users must set up a free account.
 Only one patron can check out a book at a time from the modern collection.

 - Project Gutenberg

-Offers some free eBooks from Indie authors and publishers.
+Offers over 43,000 free eBooks from Indie authors and publishers.